ptoopchi/sample-code/README.md

-# Pouria Toopchi's Sample Code
+# Pouria Toopchi's Example Code
 I am a Masters Graduate in Artificial Intelligence and am currently searching for a Machine Learning Engineer/Data Scientist role.
-Above I have composed some sample code to showcase my coding ability.
+Above I have composed some examples to showcase my coding ability.